 At Bede’s we believe that every child is unique and it is our firm belief that our role is to help each individual pupil discover, nurture and craft their passions, enable them to seek new horizons and achieve their potential.
 Furthermore, there is a genuine warmth to our school and we hope that, through hearing from and meeting our staff and pupils, you will get a true sense of Bede’s, our values and ethos.
 It is my sincere hope that soon you will be able to experience Bede’s in person when you visit this wonderful School.

-If you have any questions, do contact our admissions team at firstname.lastname@example.org or by telephoning 01323 356609.
-Thank you once again for joining us at our Virtual Open Morning.
+If you have any questions, do contact our admissions team at email@example.com or by telephoning 01323 356609.
+We look forward to welcoming you to Bede’s

 With best wishes